Dutch regulation for collectors, transporters, dealers or brokers of waste

 • if you are a dealer and/or broker of waste, a copy of your certificate of professional competence on waste, which is issued by the competent authority in your ‘home’ country.

-If your company has a valid community license, it complies with the criteria (Regulation EC No. 1072/2009 - road haulage).
-In this case the only documents you’ll need to enclose with the application form is a copy of the community license, to obtain the registration on the VIHB list.
+If your company has a valid community license for road transport (Regulation EC No. 1072/2009 - road haulage), it complies with the criteria.
+The only documents you’ll need to enclose with the application form is a copy of the community license, to obtain the registration on the VIHB list.

 Yes, Germany has a regulation regarding waste as well.
 In Germany a permit for the transportation of dangerous waste is obligatory.
 Companies that transport, collect, sell or buy harmless waste have to report their activities to the competent authorities before the activities start.
 If you have a community license, this is not required.

 Yes, Belgium has a similar regulation regarding waste.
 However, the registration in Belgium is split up into 3 regions.
 For each region, a separate registration is required.
 For more information you can contact the 3 regions.

 1. Flemish region